 The Prince's Quarter Glebe

-Prince’s Trust Australia is currently working in partnership with NSW Government - Land and Housing Corporation and the Department of Planning Industry and Environment - on a sustainable housing development project in the inner Sydney suburb of Glebe.
+The Prince’s Trust Australia is currently working with the NSW State Government on a new sustainable housing development in the inner Sydney suburb of Glebe.

-This exciting new development will transform a 1,800 square metre site into a showcase housing project which delivers significant community benefits for Glebe and the inner Sydney area.
-This project will be sustainable, respect local character and create a mixed income community which includes social and affordable housing.
+This exciting new development will transform a 1,800 square metre site into a showcase sustainable housing project, that responds to the local character of Glebe and shows how new housing can be sensitively built in an established inner-city neighbourhood.
+This project will be sustainable, respect local character and create a mixed-income community which includes social and affordable housing.